futuandrei/futuandrei/README.md

-## Hi there 👋
+## Andrei Savolainen:  Designer & Developer

-#### I am UX designer with over 15 years of working experience learning to code at Business College Helsinki.
+I am a designer with of more than 15 years working experience in UI / UX Design projects.
+At the moment I'm reinventing myself and I am studying Full Stack Web Development at Business College Helsinki.

-- 🔭 I'm currently working on school projects at Business College Helsinki
-- 🌱 I’m currently learning HTML, CSS, JavaScript and React
+I will graduate in 2025 and looking for trainee positions and work as Full Stack Web Developer.

-- 📫 How to reach me: LinkedIn / Discord
+Let's talk!
+Reach me: LinkedIn / Discord

 <!--
 **futuandrei/futuandrei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.